BSV2003/Real-Time-Face-Liveness-Detection/README.md

-# Real-Time Face Liveness Detection System
+# Real-Time Face Liveness Detection

 > 🏆 **Conference Accepted Work**
 > This project was presented and accepted at the **International Conference on Computing and Communication Networks (ICCCNet-2024)**